keylee1110/aws-fcj/content/2-Proposal/_index.md

 # Proposal – Smart Resume Analyzer
 _A Unified AWS Serverless solution to analyze CVs vs JDs and generate Fit Scores_

-> **Note:** This proposal follows the sectioning style of your previous `_index.md` sample but is rewritten for the Smart Resume Analyzer project.

 ---

 ## 1) Executive Summary